adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP41CERT1
 Certificate of less than one academic year in Science Technologies/Technicians.
-Cert. less than one academic yr in Science Technologies/Technicians.
+Cert. <1 academic yr in Science Technologies/Technicians.

 CIP41CERT2
 Certificate of at least one but less than two academic years in Science Technologies/Technicians.
-Cert. at least one but less than two academicyrs in Science Technologies/Technicians.
+Cert. >1<2 academicyrs in Science Technologies/Technicians.

 CIP41ASSOC
 Associate degree in Science Technologies/Technicians.
 Assoc. deg. in Science Technologies/Technicians.

 CIP41CERT4
-Award of more than two but less than four academic years in Science Technologies/Technicians.
+Award of at least two but less than four academic years in Science Technologies/Technicians.
-Award more than two but less than four academicyrs in Science Technologies/Technicians.
+Award >2<4 academicyrs in Science Technologies/Technicians.

 CIP41BACHL
 Bachelor's degree in Science Technologies/Technicians.